mirzaghaderi/IdeoKar/README.md

 A recommended workflow is:

 1. **Open the metaphase image(s)** and define the appropriate scale.
+2. **Optional image processing** for law quality images.
+This includes Crop, Remove background, knife tools.
-2. **Run auto-trace** when appropriate to generate initial chromosome traces.
+3. **Run auto-trace** when appropriate to generate initial chromosome traces.
-3. **Inspect the generated traces** in the Core window.
+4. **Inspect the generated traces** in the Core window.
 Check that each trace follows the chromosome correctly and that the chromosome is not confused with background structures or neighboring chromosomes.
-4. **Manually adjust individual chromosomes when necessary.** A chromosome can be retraced or corrected individually rather than repeating the complete tracing process.
+5. **Manually adjust individual chromosomes when necessary.** A chromosome can be retraced or corrected individually rather than repeating the complete tracing process.
-5. **Check the centromere position** and reposition it when the automatically detected or manually marked landmark is not correct.
+6. **Check the centromere position** and reposition it when the automatically detected or manually marked landmark is not correct.
 Accurate centromere placement is particularly important because short-arm and long-arm measurements, arm ratio, centromeric index, and chromosome classification depend on the centromere position.
-6. **Check chromosome names and assignments**, including chromosome number and genome/sub-genome labels.
+7. **Check chromosome names and assignments**, including chromosome number and genome/sub-genome labels.
 Correct labels are important for grouping chromosomes into the appropriate karyogram and ideogram rows and for calculating group-level karyotype parameters.
-7. **Use the Karyogram window for whole-set inspection.** Review the chromosome collection as an organized set and identify chromosomes that appear to be incorrectly assigned, mislabeled, inconsistently oriented, or in need of further inspection.
+8. **Use the Karyogram window for whole-set inspection.** Review the chromosome collection as an organized set and identify chromosomes that appear to be incorrectly assigned, mislabeled, inconsistently oriented, or in need of further inspection.
-8. **Select a chromosome in the Karyogram to inspect its original trace.**
+9. **Select a chromosome in the Karyogram to inspect its original trace.**
    Clicking a chromosome in the Karyogram selects the corresponding chromosome in its source image and highlights its trace.
 This provides a direct link between the organized karyogram view and the original metaphase image, allowing the user to verify the trace and make manual corrections without having to search through the image tabs for the chromosome.
-9. **Repeat inspection and correction** until the chromosome set is consistent and the traces, centromeres, labels, and group assignments are satisfactory.
+10. **Repeat inspection and correction** until the chromosome set is consistent and the traces, centromeres, labels, and group assignments are satisfactory.
-10. **Run the analysis** only after the final inspection and adjustment.
+11. **Run the analysis** only after the final inspection and adjustment.
 The resulting chromosome measurements, karyotype parameters, and ideogram are then based on the reviewed tracing data.